tarsana/command/README.md

 # Rendering Templates

 The `Command` class gives also possibility to render templates.
-The dafault template engine is [Twig](https://twig.symfony.com) but you can use your favorite one by implementing the interfaces `TemplateLoaderInterface` and `TemplateInterface`.
+The default template engine is [Twig](https://twig.symfony.com) but you can use your favorite one by implementing the interfaces `TemplateLoaderInterface` and `TemplateInterface`.

 Let's make a command which renders a simple template.
 For this we will create two files: